Lifestreaming: Data mining

 Lifestreams also represent a source of information about people's intents that can be mined.
 A common bridge between all concepts of lifestreaming is the gathering of statistical data.
 With computerized support that simplifies one's daily choices and activities, it can be much easier to identify certain common traits in one's behavior.
 Moreover, lifestreaming can keep track of budget, calories, physical activity or sleep cycles.

 Social integration

 According to work in Activity Theory, reading one's lifestream is an act of integration in the community.
 In an individual's mind, the needs and interests of other people are ideally seen.
 Consequently, his or her activity imitates a pattern and through this process an individual is integrated within the community.
+Lifestreaming has altered the dynamics of maintaining connections and facilitating a sense of community regardless of the geographical distance.
+This particular facet of lifestreaming serves as a valuable tool for constructing and nurturing online communities where individuals with shared interests can converge.

 Monetization

 Monetizing a lifestream was first introduced by author Tim Ferriss.
 In his books he presents instructions for designing a business that can self-develop, being convinced that one should live the life he wants the moment he wants instead of waiting for something to happen.
 With this belief, he proposes selling digital information products that can be automated and turned into profit.